Skip to Content

 Try it now

-npx create-lerret my-canvas cd my-canvas npx @lerret/cli dev
+npm create lerret@latest my-canvas cd my-canvas npx @lerret/cli@latest dev

 The studio opens in your browser.
 Save any .jsx file under .lerret/ and the canvas re-renders in under a second.